March 06, 2022

 The final blow to privateering came in the later part of the century, as telegraph and radio allowed the British to develop new methods of trade protection and trade warfare.
 Raiders would be hunted down by large, fast cruisers, completely overmatching any possible civilian vessel, and, from the early 20th century on, directed centrally thanks to information integration at the Admiralty.
 Nor was there any reason to dispatch private raiders to hunt enemy commerce.
 Most of it could be immobilized without firing a shot thanks to British control of maritime insurance and related trades, an early predecessor to the methods being used against Russia today.
 What was left was best swept up by cruisers working in concert with headquarters ashore, not private vessels with no coordination.

 All of these trends have continued today.
-First, the Declaration of Paris has been around long enough, and unchallenged long enough, that it's generally considered customary international law, which means that it's binding even on non-signatories, and in at least one case, the US has condemned it.
+First, the Declaration of Paris has been around long enough, and unchallenged long enough, that it's generally considered customary international law, which means that it's binding even on non-signatories, and in at least one case, the US has come out in support of it.
 (International law is very weird.)
 On the other hand, there's not really an enforcement mechanism, so if the US was to issue Letters of Marque, the international community has limited options.
 But these options include treating the seizures as illegal, which would limit use of vessels and traceable cargo to American waters, which would probably discourage the practice.
 On the whole, a bad idea from a policy standpoint.
 (Although maybe if they were granted waivers under the Jones Act...)
 For that matter, the USN abolished prize money for naval crews in 1899, with Britain following in 1948, raising the possibility that any sort of prize-taking is essentially gone.

 Second, the technological aspects continue to work against the privateers.
 Controls on heavy weapons are much tighter than they were in the 19th century, so it's not clear what privateers would arm themselves with, or how they could enter foreign ports even if the US grants permission.
 While the internet has made it possible for private citizens to track ships in near-real-time, navies can access the internet too, as well as information not available to the average civilian.